Ancient Art

 As Thutmose III grew older, he took control of the royal army and lead many successful overseas campaigns.
 He was an active expansionist and gained notoriety as a formidable warrior king.
 Over time, he reclaimed the throne of his father and his role as the sole king of Egypt.
 It is believed that Hatshepsut either died or was deposed in the 20th year of her reign around 1458 B.C.E. when she was between her mid-40s to early 50s.

 Thutmose III succeeded to the royal throne and went on to rule for 30 more years after Hatshepsut.
 During his reign, Thutmose III eradicated almost all of the evidence of Hatshepsut’s rule.
-He demolished images of her as a king on temples and monuments and destroyed or replaced her name on cartouches with the names of Thutmose I, II and III, thereby re-establishing the dynasty’s lineage of male succession.
-Historians knew little of Hatshepsut’s existence until 1822, when scholars started to decode hieroglyphics.
+He demolished images of her as a king on temples and monuments and destroyed or replaced her name on cartouches with the names of Thutmose I, II, and III, thereby re-establishing the dynasty’s lineage of male succession.
+Historians knew little of Hatshepsut’s existence until 1822 when scholars started to decode hieroglyphics.

 Since much of her history and the signs of her existence had been erased or written over, great mystery surrounded the cause of Hatshepsut’s death and the location of her tomb.
 Her mummy and final resting place remained a great mystery until it was finally discovered in 2007 in a site known as KV60 in the Valley of the Kings.

-Large Kneeling Statue of Hatshepsut, ca. 1479–1458 B.C.E., The Metropolitan Museum, New York, USA.
+temple of hatshepsut, Large Kneeling Statue of Hatshepsut, ca. 1479–1458 BCE, The Metropolitan Museum of Art, New York, NY, USA.

 If you enjoyed the story of Hatshepsut, read about Nefertiti, another famous Egyptian woman.